madhavkant29/Highway-Vehicle-Speed-Detection-/README.md

 - **ByteTrack for Object Tracking**: Tracks vehicles across frames.
 - **Perspective Transformation**: Converts the scene to a top-down view for accurate speed estimation.
 - **Speed Calculation**: Estimates vehicle speeds based on frame rate and distance traveled.
+- **Screenshot**: Takes a screenshot of vehicles that exceed the speed of 120kmph and saves it in the data folder, each vehicle is marked with a red annotated box and a label of its speed(eg. 122 kmph)

 ## Usage